splitwise/super_diff/README.md

 The primary motivation behind this gem is to vastly improve upon RSpec's built-in diffing capabilities.

-The primary motivation behind this gem is to vastly improve upon RSpec's built-in diffing capabilities.
 RSpec has many nice features,
 and one of them is that whenever you use a matcher such as `eq`, `match`, `include`, or `have_attributes`, you will get a diff of the two data structures you are trying to match against.